Global (cutlery): Features

 Compared to conventional European knives such as J. A. Henckels or Wüsthof, GLOBAL knives are made from a significantly harder alloy of steel and use a thinner blade.
 In addition, the cutting edge of the blades are ground at a more shallow 15° angle, which produces a sharper knife that also hold its edge for longer and allows for more accurate work.
 The one drawback of this design however is that when the blade does dull it take longer to regain that same quality of edge through sharpening.
 Because of this, the manufacturer recommends using whetstones and ceramic sharpening rods as opposed to the European sharpening steel.

 GLOBAL knives have black dimples on the handle and on one model of their knife block.
 The black dimples found on the handle serve mainly an aesthetic purpose however are also intended to increase the amount of grip the user is able to get on the knife.

 The company subsequently introduced specialized knife designs, including a tomato knife and a crab/lobster knife.
 They also make eating utensils.

-GLOBAL knives are used by professional chefs including Anthony Bourdain, Ludo Lefebvre and Michel Roux Jr.
+GLOBAL knives have been used by professional chefs including Anthony Bourdain, Ludo Lefebvre and Michel Roux Jr.

 Construction

 Although GLOBAL Knives appear to be one seamless piece of steel they actually consist of three different pieces that have all been carefully crafted together to give a one piece appearance.
 The three pieces that make up the knife are first stamped out of a sheet of CROMOVA 18 steel, the two pieces of the handle are then TIG welded together.
-While after attaching the two pieces of handle together leaves the center hollow, it doesn't stay that way for long, each handle is then injected with fine grain sand to add weight and balance to the knife.
+The hollow handle is then injected with fine sand to add weight and balance to the knife.